shilohc/rss2018-team4/assets/posts/lab4.md

 ### Initial Setup - Akhilan Boopathy

 For this lab, we were not provided with a ROS framework, so our team had to create our own.
-One team member worked on creating the framework.
-The code was split into two ROS packages: one for tracking the cone, and one for driving the robot.
-Each package contained relevant ROS nodes which communicated using various ROS topics.
+One team member worked on creating the ROS framework.
 The other team members split up to work on each of the other components of the lab: cone detection, locating and visualizing the cone, parking the robot and following the line.

 ### Technical Approach - Akhilan Boopathy